Glenbrook Cocker Spaniels

 Destructive Chewing

 It is natural for puppies to chew; that's one of the ways they explore and learn.
-Try to keep valuable objects that are chewable safely out of reach and provide a satisfactory alternative like a Nylabone chew toy.
+Try to keep valuable objects that are chewable safely out of reach and provide a satisfactory alternative by providing a nylabone chew toys, or Kong toys which dispense food or lick mats.
 Destructive chewing is merely a way to work off excitement and relieve frustration, not an insidious plan to get even with you.
-Help encourage your puppy to be calm.
-Be easygoing.
-Don't encourage tug of war or play that involves chewing and biting.
+If you choose toys consider strong rubber ones or children's toys available from Salvos.